 The MGSP was established to foster international education, research and collaboration in the specialty of family medicine.
+It provides a US $3,300 scholarship for one family doctor selected from each of the seven WONCA regions to attend the WONCA regional or world conference.

 - Dr Eunice Carrapiço, Portugal - WONCA Europe Montegut Scholar 2016